 The following are certain factors relating to the business and securities of the Company.
-The Company will face a number of challenges and significant risks in the development of its business due to the nature of and present stage of its business.
-These risks and uncertainties are not the only ones facing the Company.
+The Company will face a few challenges and significant risks in the development of its business due to the nature of and present stage of its business.
 Additional risks and uncertainties not presently known to the Company or currently deemed immaterial by the Company, may also impair the operations of or materially adversely affect the securities of the Company.
-If any such risks actually occur, the Company's shareholders could lose all or part of their investment and the business, financial condition, liquidity, results of operations and prospects of the Company could be materially adversely affected.
-Some of the risk factors described herein are interrelated and, consequently, readers should treat such risk factors as a whole.
+If any such risks occur, the Company's shareholders could lose all or part of their investment and the business, financial condition, liquidity, results of operations and prospects of the Company could be materially adversely affected.
+Some of the risk factors described herein are interrelated and, consequently, readers should treat such risk factors.

-The acquisition of any of the securities of the Company is speculative, involving a high degree of risk and should be undertaken only by persons whose financial resources are sufficient to enable them to assume such risks and who have no need for immediate liquidity in their investment.
+The acquisition of any of the securities of the Company is speculative, involving a high degree of risk and should be undertaken only by persons whose financial resources are enough to enable them to assume such risks and who have no need for immediate liquidity in their investment.
 An investment in the securities of the Company should not constitute a major portion of a person's investment portfolio and should only be made by persons who can afford a total loss of their investment.